 - Mix in egg, maple syrup and vanilla.
 First, mix with a spatula or fork, then use your hands to knead the dough.

-- Roll dough into a ball, flatten and roll between two sheets of parchment paper using a rolling pin (until dough is about ⅛-1/4 inch thick).
+- Roll the dough into a ball, then flatten and roll between two sheets of parchment paper using a rolling pin.
+The dough should be about ⅛-1/4 inch thick.
+If your cookie dough is sticking to the parchment paper, add more cassava flour when rolling**

-- Use cookie cutters to cut shapes in the dough.
-Transfer the shapes from the parchment paper to a baking sheet.
+- Remove the top layer of parchment and use cookie cutters to cut shapes in the dough.
+Transfer the shapes from the parchment paper to a lined baking sheet.

-- Bake in preheated oven at 350 degrees for 8-10 minutes**
+- Bake in your preheated oven at 350 degrees for 8-10 minutes.
+Baking time will vary slightly depending on how thick the cookies are.

 Notes